wnyc/breach_buster/README.md

 BREACH_BUSTER
 =============

-Django gzip middleware replacement that protects against the SSL BREACH vulnerability by randomizing the length of the compressed stream.
+Django gzip middleware replacement that protects against SSL BREACH vulnerability by randomizing the length of the compressed stream.

 Usage
 -----